 SEO Design Chicago, Attribution Modeling, and You!

+Now, you know the marketing attribution definition.
+Digital attribution modeling should be part of your marketing efforts.
 Finding which channels and touchpoints benefit your business can be rather complex.
 If you want to have higher conversion rates, you should not have to work hard to find what is best.
 There are many attributions that you can apply, though you can skip the trial and error that comes.
 You may even know the field yourself, though you want to commit the time to other places in your business.
-Those here at SEO Design Chicago have the experts that can give you the results you want for a successful SEO experience.
+Those here at SEO Design Chicago have the experts that can give you the results you want.

 - What is attribution modeling?